-Students were included in the sample when data were available from NELS:88, NELS:90, and NELS:92; or from NELS:88 and NELS:90; or from These sumerits were required to mave participated in the LS.
-30 as well.
-NELS:88 and NELS:92.
+Students were included in the sample when data were available from NELS:88, NELS:90, and NELS:92; or from NELS:88 and NELS:90; or from NELS:88 and NELS:92.

-"The authors write that this number represents the "effective" sample size, which was the actual sample size adjusted by the design effect, citing Ingels, Abraham, Karr, Spencer, & Frankel (1990).
+The authors write that this number represents the "effective" sample size, which was the actual sample size adjusted by the design effect, citing Ingels, Abraham, Karr, Spencer, & Frankel (1990).